ESCI 321 &322 Field Trip: Tales of Mud Volcanoes, Evaporite Deposits and Lava Tubes.

 The flow and pyroclasts were quite vesiculated and several flow indicators like ridges and folds visible.
 The cinder cone itself formed as lava was spit out of the vent as opposed to the usual flowing lava that would create other types of volcanoes.
 The cinder cone is formed as lava cools quickly after being launched into the air and falls back to the ground creating the characteristic conical shape made up of pyroclastics.

-Dish Hill was another cinder cone volcano nearby; however, it was a few million years older.
-Due to weathering over its existence and due to mining for road fill, faces of this cinder cone had been dissected and allowed us to examine the interior portions of a cinder cone.
-The more extensive weathering and oxidation also gave Dish Hill a reddish color rather than Amboy Crater’s black color.
+Dish Hill was another volcanic cinder cone nearby; however, it was a few million years older.
+Due to weathering, and from mining for road fill, faces of this cinder cone had been dissected which allowed us to examine the interior structure of a cinder cone.
+Extensive weathering and oxidation also gave Dish Hill a reddish color rather than Amboy Crater’s black color.

-At this stop, we saw more bombs and pyroclasts, this time larger for the most part.
+At this stop, we saw more bombs and pyroclasts, both of which were larger for the most part.
 The dissected side of the cinder cone gave us access deeper into the cone where we found many peridotite xenoliths brought up from the mantle.
 We also saw granitic xenoliths from the crust that were brought up from the walls of the magma chamber and vent.
 Common in the rocks were olivine and pyroxene xenoliths.

-These dunes make up the largest field of windblown sand deposits in the Mojave Desert.
-It is still an active region and includes migrating dunes, vegetation-stabilized dunes, sand sheets, and sand ramps.
-The grains are light-coloured which leads to the conclusion that the protoliths are quartz and feldspar.
-Taking a closer look at the grains reveal that they are fairly round and around 100 microns large.
+The Kelso dunes make up the largest field of windblown (aeolian) sand deposits in the Mojave Desert.
+The field is still active and includes migrating dunes, vegetation-stabilized dunes, sand sheets, and sand ramps.
+The grains are light-colored which leads to the conclusion that the protoliths are quartz and feldspar.
+A closer look at the grains themselves shows that they are fairly round and around 100 microns in the maximum dimension.
 These sand grains most likely originate from the Mojave River sink (west of the dune’s location).
-We also observed that the ripples on the dunes indicated wind direction, with the shadowed ripple portions on the lee face towards the wind.
+We also observed that the ripples on the dune face indicated wind direction, with the shadowed ripple portions on the lee face towards the wind.
 The south side of the dunes also held more vegetation than the lee side.

 Cima Volcanic Field

 This volcanic field is made up of alkali basalt cinder cones and lava flows.
-These are associated with the Basin and Range opening.
-Most of the lavas in this area are younger than 1 Ma.
-The lack of abrasion of the cinder cones and unweathered lava flows show the youth of these volcanoes.
-The lava tubes present in this field form when a low-viscosity lava flow develops a hard crust (due to cooling of surface lava) that acts as a roof allowing the lava beneath to sustain high temperatures and continue flowing.
+These are associated with the development of the Basin and Range.
+Most of the lavas in this area are younger than one million years.
+The lack of erosion of the cinder cones and unweathered lava flows show the youth of these volcanoes.
+The lava tubes present in this field would have formed when a low-viscosity lava flow developed a hard crust (due to cooling of surface lava) that acted as a roof allowing the lava beneath to sustain high temperatures and continue flowing.
 Within the tube, marks, called flow ledges/lines, on the wall indicate different levels at which the lava flowed.
 Additionally, lavacicles (stalactites) and drip stalagmites are clearly visible inside of the tube.
 These could form when lava splashes onto the roof of the tube and slowly oozes down.
-Mountain Pass Syenites

-At this mountain pass, a carbonatite-syenite complex is seen that is approximately one billion years old.
-There is a mine nearby that is collecting the carbonatite for rare earth elements.
-Carbonatites are rare igneous rocks; three models to explain their formation exist.
-Carbonatites are usually associated with undersaturated (low silica) igneous rocks, and instead of being silica tetrahedral, the anions are carbonate complexes.
-This rock can form directly is by low-degree partial melts in the mantle and melt differentiation.
+At this mountain pass, a carbonatite-syenite complex is approximately one billion years old.
+There is a mine nearby that extracts rare-earth elements from the carbonatite.
+Carbonatites are rare igneous rocks but have three models to explain their formation.
+Carbonatites are usually associated with undersaturated (low silica) igneous rocks; instead of silica tetrahedra, the anions are carbonate complexes.
+This rock can form directly by low-degree partial melts in the mantle, and melt differentiation.
 Another way is through liquid immiscibility between a carbonate melt and a silicate melt.
 Finally, extreme crystal fractionation may saturate CO2 levels in the magma, leading to the formation of carbonatites.
-Fun fact!: Mountain Pass used to be the largest rare-earth element mine in the world until China discovered large deposits that currently produce 105,000 MT of rare earth minerals a year.
+Fun fact!: Mountain Pass used to be the largest rare-earth element mine in the world until China discovered large deposits which can produce up to 105,000 MT of rare earth minerals a year.

-At this pass, we observed syenite (intrusive plutonic rock) with high amounts of orthoclase, along with some hornblende and biotite.
+At this pass, we observed syenite (intrusive plutonic rock) with high amounts of orthoclase, along with minor amounts of hornblende and biotite.